“GARLAND’S HAS THE FINEST COLLECTION IN ALL OF INDIAN COUNTRY”

 Why Choose Garland's?

-The number one recommendation in the purchase of high quality, authentic Native American art is to deal with a reputable, established dealer.
-You can be confident that ours is such a company.
 Our family-owned business is based on a great respect and appreciation of the artistic talent of the area’s Native American artists.
-Our experience makes us informed buyers, allowing you to be confident in the quality and authenticity of everything we sell.
+Our experience makes us reputable and informed buyers, allowing you to be confident in the quality and authenticity of everything we sell.

-Our galleries are an annual pilgrimage for many customers who have become close friends over the years.
-A family business to the core, Garland’s is committed to our founding principles – utmost respect and fairness for our artists, reasonable prices for our customers, and the friendliest, most knowledgeable staff in the industry.
+Our galleries are an annual pilgrimage for many customers who have become friends over the years.
+A family business to the core, Garland’s is committed to our founding principles: utmost respect and fairness for our artists, reasonable prices for our customers, and the friendliest, most knowledgeable staff in the industry.
 This unique relationship with the artists enables us to offer an extensive selection of high quality, authentic, handmade Native American art at the most competitive prices.
 We strive to be fair to the artist and fair to the customer, and we value both of these relationships equally.

-At Garland's Indian Jewelry, it has been our pleasure to develop close friendships with the Native artists we represent, and to pass on information about these artists and the pieces they create is a great source of pride for us.
+At Garland's, it has been our pleasure to develop close friendships with the Native artists we represent.
+To pass on information about these artists and the pieces they create is a great source of pride for us.
 One of the benefits of dealing directly with all of the artists we represent is our ability to have authenticity guaranteed for everything we sell.
 Our knowledgeable staff, with well over one hundred years of combined experience, is always ready to help you.
-We hope that each visit to our gallery is an exceptional experience and that our website provides a taste of the beauty you see at our Sedona, Arizona gallery in the comfort of your own home.

-Our close proximity to the Navajo and Hopi reservations, as well as our longstanding reputation as fair and honest dealers often makes Garland’s Indian Jewelry the first stop for artists on their way into Sedona and Phoenix.
-We carefully select each piece to help ensure the best craftsmanship in every unique work of art so we can stand behind our products and you can buy with confidence.
+Our close proximity to the Navajo and Hopi reservations, as well as our longstanding reputation as fair and honest dealers, often makes Garland’s the first stop for artists.
+We carefully select each piece to help ensure the best craftsmanship in every unique work of handmade art so we can stand behind our products and you can buy with confidence.

-We are proud to offer a selection of Native American art at our gallery that ranges from vintage to traditional and contemporary to cutting-edge.
+We are proud to offer a selection of Native American art that ranges from vintage and traditional to contemporary and cutting-edge.
 Whether you are looking for an understated pair of earrings, a show-stopping necklace, or a Hopi Kachina to complete your collection, we truly believe we have something to suit every taste and budget.